When should I apply for financial aid?

 Yes.
 Per the Family Educational Rights and Privacy Act (FERPA) and the Higher Education Act (HEA), any private or sensitive information regarding a student, including FAFSA data, is kept confidential.
 For full, detailed information on a student's financial aid status, students must send an email to financialaid@southwesterncc.edu from their SCC student email account.
 Due to federal privacy laws, the Financial Aid Office is limited in what we can say in insecure communications, such as phone calls and personal emails.
 Students visiting our offices in person will be asked to provide a government issued photo ID.

-How many hours do I have to take to be considered full time for financial aid?
+How many hours must I take to be considered full-time for financial aid?

-12 credit hours each semester are required for you to be paid the full time amount.
-These 12 hours must be hours that are required for your program as listed in the catalog.
-If you are less than full time, your aid will be prorated as follows:
+12 credit hours each semester are required to be paid the full-time amount.
+These 12 hours must be required for your program as listed in the catalog.
+If you are less than full-time, your aid will be prorated as follows:

 Note:

-Student loans, the NC Community College Grant and the NC Education Lottery Scholarship require at least 6 credit hours, and other grants and scholarships have their own minimum requirements.
-However, Pell grants may generally be paid on a less than half time schedule.
+Student loans, the Next NC Scholarship, and the NC Longleaf grant require at least 6 credit hours, and other grants and scholarships have their own minimum requirements.
+However, Pell Grants may generally be paid on a less than half-time schedule.

-You must inform the Financial Aid Office of any other education assistance you receive while receiving Federal Aid.
+You must inform the Financial Aid Office of any other educational assistance you receive while receiving federal aid.

 When can I charge books and when will I get my refund check?